Azure/terraform-azure-modules/codex/logic_code/variables.tf.md

 }
 ```

-Safe `default` values should be provided to the utmost.
+Secure `default` values should be provided to the utmost.

 ## A blank line should exist between 2 `variable`s